Ketho/WowpediaDoc/README.md

 * [KethoWowpedia/](https://github.com/Ketho/WowpediaDoc/tree/master/KethoWowpedia) - AddOn for dumping data in-game.

 ## Setup
-Install Lua 5.4 and [LuaRocks](https://github.com/luarocks/luarocks/blob/main/docs/installation_instructions_for_unix.md) on [WSL](https://code.visualstudio.com/docs/remote/wsl), which should be easier to set up compared to on Windows.
+Installs Lua 5.4 and [LuaRocks](https://github.com/luarocks/luarocks/blob/main/docs/installation_instructions_for_unix.md) on [WSL](https://code.visualstudio.com/docs/remote/wsl), which should be easier to set up compared to on Windows.

 ```sh
 # if this is a fresh WSL ubuntu install